zammad/zammad-documentation/prerequisites/software.rst

 2.10 GnuPG (optional)
 ---------------------------------------------
-If you want to use the PGP integration for sending and receiving signed and encrypted emails, you need to install the GnuPG-Tools.
+If you want to use the PGP integration for sending and receiving signed and encrypted emails, you need to install the GnuPG-Tool.
 Please have a look at the official `GnuPG website`_.

 .. _GnuPG website: https://www.gnupg.org/index.html